 Each week, our academics and guest lecturers tackle provocative topics and global issues in our popular Sydney Ideas series.

 Mindfulness can help us to be less caught up in stress, worry and low mood by allowing us to develop a greater capacity to engage in our lives by being more fully present.
-Use these guided exercises on mindfulness and relaxation to get started.
+Join a weekly mindfulness drop-in session to help you get started.